 The School Series: Addressing Education Opportunity Gaps

-The Massachusetts High Technology Council is proud to launch a Diversity, Equity and Opportunity (DEO) Initiative series dedicated to addressing educational opportunity gaps by connecting members and other leaders with K-12 schools that operate in low-income and under-resourced communities across the state.
+In 2021, the Massachusetts High Technology Council proudly launched The School Series, a Diversity, Equity and Opportunity (DEO) Initiative series dedicated to addressing educational opportunity gaps by connecting members and other leaders with K-12 schools and programs that operate in low-income and under-resourced communities across the state.
 Through events, partnerships, and data-driven insight, The School Series will feature institutions that are making an impact in the lives of low-income students and highlight the importance of ensuring these schools have the resources and tools needed to provide students with a path to limitless opportunity.